-Danielle Chiotti has worked in publishing for twelve years.
+Danielle Chiotti has worked in publishing for eighteen years.
 Formerly an editor, she joined Upstart Crow when it was founded in 2009, specializing in young adult and middle grade fiction, as well as cookbooks and select nonfiction.
 Thanks to her extensive editorial background, she enjoys working closely with authors to develop projects.
 She welcomes first-time authors with a unique voice and point of view.

 The first book I ever loved was Charlotte’s Web by E.B.
 White.

 I remember when I got my very own copy.
 My dad drove me over to the Waldenbooks at the mall, and held my little hand in his big hand while he plucked the book from the shelf and handed it to me.
 I still remember the smell of it—a cross between oatmeal and papier maché.